theforceprotocolgroup/white_paper/README.md

 ## Abstract

-By January of 2018, the overall global value of cryptoassets has reached to $800 billion.

-In addition to cryptocurrency exchange, cryptotokens mortgage loan is another best way to get liquidity for cryptoassets holders.
+By January of 2018, the overall global value of cryptoassets has reached to $800 billion.In addition to cryptocurrency exchange, cryptotokens mortgage loan is another best way to get liquidity for cryptoassets holders.

 However, as different platforms of cryptoasset loan are based on different rules,rare liquidity among cryptoassets loan services exists, user experience improvement is in urgent need.

 Based on Ethereum (ETH) Blockchain platform, The Force Protocol team will develop cryptocurrency loan protocols and standards in different scenarios.

 By converting cryptocurrency borrowing request into tokens exchange-like trading, order format standardization is realized.